Latest Industry Events

 Recent-issue GSE CRT tranches have been printing with historically higher original CEs over the past several years, along with shorter optional redemption dates and commensurately higher gradings.
 If we look at the average CE at issuance across the capital stack, we see that the newer A1-designated class CEs have averaged in the 4%+ area since its inception (though the latest CAS deal comes in on the higher end of the spectrum), while M1s have seen a range between around 2.5% to 3.5%, with lows in 2020/2021.
 But M2s and lower down the stack show the largest relative new-issue CE increases, as well as the most contraction in average lives to optional redemption in recent years...With this modern twist on CEs, you could say that today’s M2s are the new M1½s, B1s are the new M2s, and B2s are the new B1s...
 (Read more here)

-MFCo Index Total Returns
+MFCo Indexes: Total Returns

 SCI/MF&Co SRTx™ (Significant Risk Transfer Index)